ted-ncg/labs/09-web-mvc-account-view.md

     </html>
    ```

+1. Test out the static page above by going to `localhost:8080/account/0` to make sure you see the page.

+### Templatize the Page

 1. "Templatize" the `<h1>Account</h1>` and the `<p>Balance</p>` so that it displays the information from the account by using the `th:text` attribute.

+    * For example, if you wanted to templatize the 99 for the account number and have it be replaced with the actual account ID, you'd do:

+        `<h1>Account: <span th:text="${account.id}">99</span></h1>`

+1. Test out the page and see what you find by going to `localhost:8080/account/0`.

+1. Add the account response object into the `Model` and then restart and try out the application.

+    * That is, add the AccountResponse object to the model via:

+      `model.addAttribute("account", accountResponse);`